rpc-providers/rpc-monitor/README.md

 # RPC-providers

 ## Monitoring
-Monitoring is done with grafana and prometheus with alertmanager for alerting.
+Monitoring is done with grafana, prometheus endpoints in different geographical zones and alertmanager for alerting.
 The public monitor is reachable through this [link](https://monitor.rpc-providers.net/d/bdkaq43z8xybka/rpc-providers?orgId=1).
 You can choose between networks, monitoring zones and providers in the dashboard selector or preselect via link parameters.

 For example:
 * [All polkadot endpoints from all monitoring zones](https://monitor.rpc-providers.net/d/bdkaq43z8xybka/rpc-providers?orgId=1&var-zone=All&var-network=polkadot&var-wss=All)